Positive Education Toolkit

 This exercise is contagious!
 It can also be very emotional.

-Positran offers a Positive Education toolbox to help children and adolescents recharge their batteries and move forward positively.
+Positran offers a Positive Education toolkit to help children and teenagers recharge their batteries and move forward positively.

-This set of 5 games accompanies you all year round:
+This set of 6 games is a great companion all year round:

-Anchor positive activities with the Happiness Games ;
+Anchor positive activities with the Games of happiness,;

-Explore personal and family strengths with Strengths Maps .
+Explore personal and family strengths with the Maps of the Forces.

-Fun and scientific, ideal for families or professionals.
+Fun and scientific, ideal for families or professional settings.

 Who can use the Positive Education Toolkit?